trinker/pathr/README.md

 The `parse_path` function simply splits an atomic vector of paths into a list of paths split on the slash separator.
-For example, my current working directory, C:/Users/Tyler/GitHub/pathr, becomes:
+For example, my current working directory, C:/Users/trinker/Desktop/GitHub/pathr, becomes:

     getwd() %>%
         parse_path()

     ## [[1]]
-    ## [1] "C:"     "Users"  "Tyler"  "GitHub" "pathr"
+    ## [1] "C:"      "Users"   "trinker" "Desktop" "GitHub"  "pathr"

 While this isn't earth shattering it allows the **pathr** manipulation functions to extract, replace, and recombine parts of the *path* *elements* into a *sub-path*.
-Here I use *path* to mean the original path, C:/Users/Tyler/GitHub/pathr.
+Here I use *path* to mean the original path, C:/Users/trinker/Desktop/GitHub/pathr.
 A path is simply a slash separated mapping of the location of a file or directory within a hierarchical order of sub-directories.
 These sub-directories are the *elements* of the path.
 The final output from one of the manipulation functions is a *sub-path* of the original at most the same number of elements as the original.

 In this example I parse a multi-path vector: